 The summer 2022 program will be hosted by the University of Wisconsin–Madison.
-From May 31-June 14, 15 undergraduate students (“NGP Fellows”) will live and study at UW for 2 weeks.
-Fellows will receive an introduction to population research through classroom instruction and hands-on applications that address contemporary social issues, including race and income inequalities, health disparities, immigration, and family change.
+From May 31-June 14, 18 undergraduate students will live and study at UW for 2 weeks.
+Participants will receive an introduction to population research through classroom instruction and hands-on applications that address contemporary social issues, including race and income inequalities, health disparities, immigration, and family change.

-Following the summer program and throughout the academic year, NGP Fellows will participate in monthly virtual workshops on research and professional development.
-In the spring of 2023, fellows will be able to present research, meet with population scholars, and reconnect with their NGP cohort at the Annual Meeting of the Population Association of America.
+Following the summer program and throughout the academic year, NGP students will participate in monthly virtual workshops on research and professional development.
+In the spring of 2023, fellows will be able to present research, meet with population scholars, and reconnect with their NGP cohort at the Annual Meeting of the Population Association of America

 Since its founding in 1848, the UW campus has been a catalyst for the extraordinary.
 As a public land-grant university and prolific research institution, our students, staff, and faculty members partake in a world-class education and solve real-world problems.